biof309/group-activity/Yiran.md

 Drawing and painting

 # Fun Fact
-I speak 4 natural languages
+I speak 2 languages:
-- English,
-- Spanish,
-- Polish, and
-- Russian.
+English and Mandarin Chinese

 # Programming Background
 I have no prior programming background